-The multi-disciplinary Woodlands team was runner-up in the NAPICU team of the year category at its International awards.
-The judges looked for teams that demonstrated evidence of service improvements, realistic and achievable planned developments to services and evidence of team working and liaising with others.
+The multi-disciplinary Woodlands team was runner-up in the National Association of Psychiatric Intensive Care Units (NAPICU) team of the year category at its international awards.
+The judges looked for teams that demonstrated evidence of service improvements, realistic and achievable planned developments to services, and evidence of team working and liaising with others.

 Woodlands is a low secure service offering a unique therapeutic and rehabilitative environment for females aged up to 18, presenting with severe self-harm or other risk issues, and complex needs around emergent personality disorder.
 The aim is to create a structured and containing therapeutic milieu that is able to keep young people safe.

 NAPICU was formed in 1998 by a group of psychiatric intensive care unit (PICU) clinicians to improve service user experience and outcomes, and to promote staff support and development with PICUs and low secure units.